jusbrasil/react-native-bundle-loader/README.md

 Example: `https://example.ngrok.io/index.bundle?dev=false&platform=ios&excludeSource=true`

+Every accessing to the metro server will return the updated version of the code :slightly_smiling_face:

 ## :warning: Disclaimer

 Be careful about publishing binary versions with `react-native-bundle-loader` supporting in the stores.
 Malicious code could be injected to your app and affect the users.
 We *strictly* recommend to distribute versions with custom bundle supporting enabled only internally.